btholt/complete-intro-to-sqlite/lessons/03-basic-sql/B-insert.md

 UPDATE Artist SET name = 'Justice' WHERE name = 'Daft Punk' RETURNING *;
 ```

-The returning allows you to basically SELECT the rows you're updating so you can see what changed.
+The returning allows you to SELECT the rows you're updating so you can see what changed.

 ## DELETE